Perspective | High turnout among his base is unlikely to save Trump

 In addition to all that, the theories underpinning turnout-based strategies tend to make an illogical leap.
 Yes, there are fewer swing voters these days — but that doesn’t mean they no longer matter.

 Again, the 2016 presidential election makes this clear.
-Scholarly analysis of the Cooperative Congressional Election Study suggests that millions of people who voted for Obama 2012 switched their vote in 2016 — including 6 million who voted for Trump and 2.3 million who voted for a third party candidate.
-These two groups were far larger than the 4.4 million Obama voters who didn’t vote in 2016.
+Scholarly analysis of the Cooperative Congressional Election Study suggests that millions of people who voted for Barack Obama in 2012 switched in 2016 — including 6 million who voted for Trump and 2.3 million who supported a third-party candidate.
+These two groups were far larger than the 4.4 million Obama voters who didn’t cast ballots in 2016.
 Additional analysis by Nate Cohn of the New York Times posited that unexpected changes in turnout were, at best, only a modest driver of Trump’s success.
-In reality, voters who swung towards Trump after previously supporting Obama played a critical role in the president’s Electoral College win.
+In reality, voters who swung toward Trump after supporting Obama played a critical role in the president’s Electoral College win.

 Not only do swing voters exist — they were pivotal.